kevinqiu1990/JDM/README.md

 2. Download the CVX package into {JDMroot}/tools/ from http://cvxr.com/cvx/download/.
 Please download the corresponding version to the operating system and follow the setup (conduct cvs_setup command under rootpath of CVX) operation of CVX README.txt.

 CVX is a Matlab-based modeling system for convex optimization.
 CVX turns Matlab into a modeling language, allowing constraints and objectives to be specified using standard Matlab expression syntax.
 Please note that under different operating systems, the results of CVX will be slightly different.
+The experimental environment of our paper is Windows 10, 64-bit, Intel Core 3.70 GHz server with 16GB RAM.

 Demo
 ===========